BarthPaleologue/Blog/content/posts/non-euclidean-blackholes/index.md

 {{< shader id="tsBXW3" >}}

-My version basically makes the simulation works inside BabylonJS and is more accurate (I get the ~2x factor for the shadow of the blackhole relative to its radius, which is the predicted value for a non rotating blackhole).
+My version basically makes the simulation works inside BabylonJS and is more accurate (I get the ~2x factor for the shadow of the black hole relative to its radius, which is the predicted value for a non rotating black hole).

 I will release the code of CosmosJourneyer around March 2024, so if you are reading this after that date, you can check it out here: